OsioLabs/gatsbyguides.com_content/gatsby-and-drupal/dynamically-creating-pages.md

 ## What's going on here?

 In order to generate static pages for the content in Gatsby's GraphQL database, we need to do a couple of things.
 First, we need to query the database and make a list of what pages we want Gatsby to generate at what path.
 To do this, we implement Gatsby's `createPages()` Node API; query the GraphQL database for a list of pages we want to generate; and then provide Gatsby with some information about those pages.
-This information includes the route that we want the page to live at, the template we want to use to render the HTML for the page, and enough contextual information so that the template component can extract the rest of the information it needs from database at build time.
+This information includes the route that we want the page to live at, the template we want to use to render the HTML for the page, and enough contextual information so that the template component can extract the rest of the information it needs from the database at build time.

 Then we need to write a React component to use as a template for rendering each individual page, as well as a GraphQL page query that Gatsby will run to obtain the data required to build the page, and then automatically inject as `props.data` into our component.

 ## Implement Gatsby's `createPages()` API

-Tell Gatsby about the pages you want it to render by implementing the `creagePages()` API.
-This is done by exporting a functioned named `createPages` from the specially named *gatsby-node.js* file at the root of your project.
+Tell Gatsby about the pages you want it to render by implementing the `createPages()` API.
+This is done by exporting a functioned named `createPages` from the specially-named *gatsby-node.js* file at the root of your project.
 Go ahead and create the file if it doesn't already exist.

 The `createPages()` function is called during the build process and passed an actions object which contains a collection of actions you can use to manipulate Gatsby's internal state.
 Gatsby uses Redux internally to manage state, and "actions" in this case are basically the same as `boundActionCreators` in Redux.
-In this instance we'll use the `createPage` action to add one more more items to the list of things Gatsby should build.
+In this instance we'll use the `createPage` action to add one or more items to the list of things Gatsby should build.
 [Read more about the `createPage` action](https://www.gatsbyjs.org/docs/actions/#createPage).

 Here's the code that goes in *gatsby-node.js*: